Tyrod Taylor: 2013 season

 In the preseason, Taylor completed 21-of-36 passes for 263 yards and four touchdowns with two interceptions.
 He also showed his versatility as a runner, using designed runs and scrambles for 66 yards on 15 carries.
 Taylor's strong preseason performance allowed him to keep his job as the Ravens' backup quarterback for the third consecutive season.

-In Week 10, Taylor saw his first play of the season in a win against the Bengals.
+During Week 10, Taylor saw his first play of the season in a victory over the Bengals.
 He ran an end-around handoff from Flacco for 18 yards, which was the longest run by any Ravens player in that game.
 Two weeks later against the New York Jets, Taylor played 12 total snaps, five at quarterback, where he gained seven yards on four carries, as well as a 17-yard first down run in the first quarter.
 Taylor's total yardage was brought down by two second half runs where he lost 13 yards.
 He also made one reception for six yards.

 In Week 16, Taylor entered the game for Flacco during a blowout loss to the New England Patriots.
 On his first snap, center Gino Gradkowski snapped the ball too far to the right, which was recovered by New England for a touchdown.
 He finished the 41–7 loss, completing 1-of-4 passes for two yards and an interception that the Patriots' defense returned for a touchdown.